thomasabishop/eolas/zk/Binary_encoding_of_sound.md

 to the nearest available digital value.
 CDs have a depth of 16 bits.
 Thus each measurement can be one of $16^2 = 65,536$ possible values.

-With sampling at a given bit-depth established, the **bitrate** can be derived.
+With sampling at a given bit-depth established, the **bit-rate** can be derived.

 This is the sampling rate (number of measurements per second) divided by the number of bits per sample (bit-depth), multiplied by the number of channels.